By Joe Kleiman

-The AV integrator for the ride portion of the attraction was Austria-based Kraftwerk Living Technologies), a key supplier to projects in theme parks, museums, and attractions worldwide.
-“At , we concentrate on the presentation of the content for the ride,” says Kevin Murphy, the company’s Senior VP of Sales and Business Development.
+The AV integrator for the ride portion of the attraction was Austria-based Kraftwerk Living Technologies (KLT), a key supplier to projects in theme parks, museums, and attractions worldwide.
+“At KLT, we concentrate on the presentation of the content for the ride,” says Kevin Murphy, the company’s Senior VP of Sales and Business Development.
 “We concentrate on the AV and the screen, making sure they work well together and that everything is transparent.
 We worked closely with Eric and his design team and with Rick on the creative end to make that happen for FlyOver.”

-FlyOver Las Vegas marks second time part of Pursuit’s FlyOver team (following FlyOver Iceland).
+FlyOver Las Vegas marks the second time KLT has been part of Pursuit’s FlyOver team (following FlyOver Iceland).
 The company has a strong track record supplying customized systems for unique rides and attractions including flying theaters.
 “Since the popular Voletarium at Germany’s Europa-Park [see “Uniquely European,” InPark Magazine Issue #69], we’ve worked on a total of fifteen flying theater auditoriums over the past few years,” says Murphy.
 “Each one is different and requires a unique approach.”
 The company was recently honored with a 2022 Inavation Award for its work on the Kingdom of Saudi Arabia pavilion at Expo 2020 Dubai.

 The signature experience of FlyOver Vegas, “The Real Wild West,” shows how the region is continuously changing and adapting.
 Like the wider Western United States, Vegas continually evolves to reflect changing markets.
 It has many nicknames, but from an industry point of view it might well be called The City That Never Stops Planning and Rebuilding, or The Eternal Entertainment Laboratory – a place of great creative opportunity and a proving ground for fresh approaches.